 Direct labour is the cost of the labour used to produce a product or service.
 It includes all wages, salaries, and other forms of employee compensation, such as benefits.

-In simple words, it is that labour that can be conveniently identified or attributed wholly to a particular job, product, or process or expended in converting raw materials into finished goods.
+In simple words, it is labour that can be conveniently identified or attributed wholly to a particular job, product, or process or expended in converting raw materials into finished goods.

 Another definition that can be used to define direct labour is “labour that is engaged in the conversion of raw materials into finished goods.”
 It is always attributable to a particular activity.